- Sustainability TOP

 Isuzu's mission represents our determination to go beyond our previous corporate philosophy.
 It emphasizes transport solutions for all goods and people, creating value that enriches society, while addressing pressing issues such as the need to attain carbon neutrality and adapt to a changing logistics landscape.

 Consequently, it is important to ensure that our customers' vehicles keep working well and, if they don't, are quickly restored to working order.
-Isuzu provides standardized support both in Japan and overseas as part of its commitment to offering high-quality service.
-During the current COVID-19 pandemic, Isuzu's trucks have played an important role in supporting the availability of medical supplies and daily commodities.
-We are aware of Isuzu's mission and social responsibility to, in all circumstances, unfailingly deliver the vehicles customers need and help them to keep running satisfactorily by providing after-sales service without delay.
+Isuzu provides standardized support both in Japan and overseas as part of its commitment to offering high-quality service and plays an important role in supporting the availability of medical supplies and daily commodities.
+We are aware of Isuzu's mission and social responsibility to, in all circumstances, unfailingly deliver the vehicles that customers need and help customers to keep the vehicles running satisfactorily by providing after-sales service without delay.

 Thorough Service System